-I recently came across this recipe for a Beetroot and Goats Cheese Tart in Delicious: Simply the Best, and couldn’t wait to give it a try.
-I love pastry, and the photo accompanying the recipe showing pretty glimpses of the vibrant red beetroot visible poking out between slits in the pastry was so tempting I couldn't wait to give this recipe a try.
+I recently came across this recipe for a Beetroot and Goats Cheese Tart in a cookbook from Valli Little.
+I love pastry, and the photo accompanying the recipe showed such pretty glimpses of the vibrant red beetroot poking out from between slits in the pastry.
+It was so tempting, I couldn't wait to give this recipe a try!

-If you are short on time, and aren't we all these days, simply get your hands on a jar of beetroot marmalade from a gourmet food store instead of making your own marmalade.
-It also saves the inevitable red stained hands that come with peeling and chopping beetroot, leading you to feel like an extra from True Blood or Boardwalk Empire.
+If you are short on time - and aren't we all these days? - simply get your hands on a jar of beetroot marmalade from a gourmet food store instead of making your own.

 - 2 star anise

-- 2 sheets of frozen puff pastry, thawed
+- 2 sheets puff pastry thawed if frozen

 - Preheat the oven to 180 Celsius (350 Fahrenheit) and wrap the beetroot in foil and place in a roasting try.
 Roast for 1 hour, or until tender.
 Set aside to cool before coarsely grating.

 - Combine the grated beetroot and apple in a saucepan along with the nutmeg, cloves and star anise.
 Add the red wine vinegar and caster sugar and place over a high heat.
 Bring to a simmer and then reduce to medium, cover and cook for 1 hour, or until thickened and reduced.
 Remove the lid and cook for a further 8 to 10 minutes until the liquid has evaporated.
 Set aside to cool completely.